Step 2: CARE to check in

 AVOID

-- Platitudes, “at least” “you have so much going for you” “everything will be okay”
+- Platitudes like, at least, you have so much going for you, or everything will be okay

 - Judgment of what they’re saying and their experience